 We swapped laundry detergent for an Ecoegg.
 This simple product will go in the washing machine with your dirty laundry and produces the same results as washing powder or laundry detergent.
 It contains none of the nasty chemicals, is much kinder for your skin and you get so many washes out of it that it will save you money.
 This one is one of those very simple swaps that you can make a start with.

 The kids and I love baking!
 We regularly use up “less-than-best” fruit by making buns or muffins, or want a tasty treat to take on a picnic or day out.
 One day I realised that I was cooking my cakes in a paper case that got almost instantly thrown away.
 It is so wasteful!

-The solution to this was reusable cupcake molds.
-Now once we have eaten the cakes we wash up the molds and put them back in the cupboard for next time.
+The solution to this was reusable cupcake moulds.
+Now once we have eaten the cakes we wash up the moulds and put them back in the cupboard for next time.
 What is even better is that they come in beautiful colours that make our cakes look fab!

 This one may be less obvious to see the impact on the environment but trust me it is there.
 When you buy dried herbs the come, once again, in some sort of packaging.
 They have also been processed and transported from farm to factory to shop and all of this harms our beautiful planet.

 A simple selection of pots by your back door or along your kitchen windowsill with your favourite herbs growing in them can prevent all of that.
 Plus bringing plants into your home will cheer you up and make your house look great.
 Just remember to give them a bit of water every now and then.

 These are the only products you need to clean your entire home.
 You don’t need 500 bottles of various products lurking under your kitchen sink.
 Most of them will just be variations on that same thing.
 There are many tutorials on the internet about how to use vinegar and bicarbonate of soda to clean your home.
 Trust me you will not see any difference in the level of cleanliness in your home.